elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 bytes are stored backways.
 I don't like it that way, but the kluge insists.
 ```
 ```
 Numbers.
-I'm good with numbers.
-Positive and negative.
+Sou bom com números.
+Positivo e negativo.
 They're 32 bits long and range from -2147483648 to +2147483647.
 Stored backways.
 ```
 ```
 Pointers.
-Memory addresses are stored in 32-bit pointers, backways.
+Endereços de memória são armazenados em ponteiros de 32 bits, de volta.
 They have the same range as numbers, but all the negatives belong to the kluge.
-Address 0 is invalid and is called NIL.
+O endereço 0 é inválido e é chamado de NIL.
 You can VOID a pointer to make it NIL.
 ```
 Flags.
-They're 32 bits, but only the rightmost bit is used.
-Actually, it's eighth
-from the left, but you can think of it as rightmost.
-I interpret 0 as "no" and
+Elas são 32 bits, mas apenas a parte mais direita é usada.
+Actually, it's eighth from the left, but you can think of it as rightmost.
+I interpret 0 as "no" and 1 as "yes".
+Eu não sou responsável se você por acaso pegar outra coisa lá.
-1 as "yes".
-I'm not responsible if you happen to get something else in there.
 You can CLEAR a flag to indicate "no", or SET a flag to indicate "yes".

 ```
 Records.
-The last of my built-in types is the record.
+O último dos meus tipos embutidos é o registro.
 The prototype record occupies zero bits in memory, but you can define records of any length by adding "fields" to the prototype record.
 These fields can be based on any of the primitive types, including other records that you have defined.